Bcg Side Effects

 Medically reviewed by Drugs.com.
 Last updated on Aug 22, 2022.

 Commonly reported side effects of bcg include: urinary tract infection, detrusor hyperreflexia of bladder, fever, hematuria, urinary frequency, urinary urgency, vomiting, chills, and malaise.
 Other side effects include: arthralgia.
 See below for a comprehensive list of adverse effects.

 For the Consumer

-Applies to bcg: intradermal powder for solution
+Applies to bcg: intravesical powder for suspension

 Along with its needed effects, bcg may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

-- increase in bone pain
+- joint pain

 - skin rash

 Side effects not requiring immediate medical attention